Dmum303/CV/README.md

 - Explaining complex information in a easy to understand format
 - Problem solving
-- Exploring solutions with people struggling in debt crisis
+- Exploring debt solutions with people struggling in debt crisis

 ## Education